-- 10. The Bureau finds that good cause exists to grant a limited, 60-day waiver of the Consumer Signal Booster sale and marketing deadline.33 In the Report and Order, the Commission sought to "strike an appropriate balance between the need to transition quickly to boosters that meet the new design parameters and allowing manufacturers and booster sales outlets a reasonable period of time to comply with the new rules."34 To achieve this goal, the Commission adopted a two-step transition process to "encourage manufactures to quickly transition to devices that meet our new technical specifications and labeling requirements for signal boosters."35 Specifically, as of February 20, 2013, the Commission ceased accepting applications for equipment certification of Consumer Signal Boosters that do not comply with the new rules and ceased certification of devices that do not comply with the new rules.
-Further, on or after March 1, 2014, all Consumer Signal Boosters sold and marketed in the United States must meet the new requirements.36 The Commission believed that this was a reasonable timeframe to allow manufacturers to develop and the Commission to certify devices that meet the new rules and would result in an orderly transition to better signal boosters.37 - 11.
-In adopting this two-step process, the Commission recognized that the new rules included new types of technical requirements for which there was no precedent and that manufacturers would need time to design boosters to meet the new technical rules.
+10. The Bureau finds that good cause exists to grant a limited, 60-day waiver of the Consumer Signal Booster sale and marketing deadline.33 In the Report and Order, the Commission sought to "strike an appropriate balance between the need to transition quickly to boosters that meet the new design parameters and allowing manufacturers and booster sales outlets a reasonable period of time to comply with the new rules."34 To achieve this goal, the Commission adopted a two-step transition process to "encourage manufactures to quickly transition to devices that meet our new technical specifications and labeling requirements for signal boosters."35 Specifically, as of February 20, 2013, the Commission ceased accepting applications for equipment certification of Consumer Signal Boosters that do not comply with the new rules and ceased certification of devices that do not comply with the new rules and ceased certification of devices that do not comply with the new rules and ceased certification believed that this was a reasonable timeframe to allow manufacturers to develop and the Commission to certify devices that meet the new rules and would result in an orderly transition to better signal boosters.37

+11. In adopting this two-step process, the Commission recognized that the new rules included new types of technical requirements for which there was no precedent and that manufacturers would need time to design boosters to meet the new technical rules.
 The Commission noted that it would take time to